Salmon Faverolles are the barnyard comedians. They are enthusiastic about everything they do, curious to the point of nosiness, and quite talkative!

 The History of Faverolles

-French farmers were looking for a hen that fleshed out well for market and also laid a good amount of eggs.
+French farmers were looking for a hen that fleshed out well for the market and laid a good amount of eggs.

 At that time, the Houdan was the current breed in favor and supplied the Parisian markets with fresh meat and eggs, but the Houdan detested the recent introduction of cage confinement and did not behave well.